RobertoValli/academic_website/content/research/_index.md

  **Geopolitical Competition and Nationalist Publications 1816--1910**

 <!-- [Jumping Ship or on the Bandwagon?
 The Effect of Electoral Defeat on Party Preferences](/repo_ignore/polls_support/) -->
- **Jumping Ship or on the Bandwagon?
-The Effect of Electoral Defeat on Party Preferences** with Massimo Troncone [&#x1F517;](https://www.massimotroncone.com/)
+ **Shifting Partisan Attachments: The Impact of Electoral Defeat on Voter Preferences** with Massimo Troncone [&#x1F517;](https://www.massimotroncone.com/)

+ **Peace Through Partition?
+A Spatial Analysis of State Splits and Conflict** with Lars-Erik Cederman, Luc Girardin, María Murias Munoz, Yannick Pengl, and Julian Wucherpfennig.

 <!--[State-Building and Minority Nationalist Publications](/repo_ignore/railways_cultural/) -->
  **State-Building and Minority Nationalist Publications**